This article will help by providing some answers to these questions:

 - Don’t be enticed to follow the links.
 Hover over them and check the URL destination.

 - Am I expecting an email from this person, especially on this topic?

 - Ask yourself, why are they sending me this?
 If you know nothing about it, delete it.
 If the message was genuine, the sender will soon get in touch.

 - If the message carries a weighty instruction, why not check verbally with the sender before acting on this instruction?

-If ever in doubt, just check with your IT Support or the real sender.
+If ever in doubt about the authenticity, just check with your IT support or the real sender.

 Here are some DO NOT’s!

 - DO NOT just click any link or open any attachment because the sender says you should.
 Think before you click.

 - DO NOT reply to any email you have suspicions over.
 Speak to the genuine sender verbally to confirm instructions.